hiddenSymmetries/simsopt/docs/source/concepts.rst

 Particle Tracer
 -----------------

 Simsopt is able to follow particles in a magnetic field.
-The main function to use in this case is ``trace_particles`` and it is able to use two different sets of equations depending on the input parameter ``mode``:
+The main function to use in this case is :obj:`simsopt.field.tracing.trace_particles` (click the link for more information on the input and output parameters) and it is able to use two different sets of equations depending on the input parameter ``mode``:

 - In the case of ``mode='full'`` it solves